lanlebar/cinemate/README.md

 # Cinemate
 Cinemate is a web-based application that allows users to search for movies and TV shows and add them to their liked list.
 Users can also explore movies with the "I'm feeling lucky" functionality.
-App requires user to make an account in order to use the app - user auth and database managment in the background \
+App requires user to make an account in order to use the app - user auth and database managment in the background. \
 \
-I made Cinemate for a final project for my programming in class.
-I didn't really have any intension of publishing it, its more like a dummy project
+I created Cinemate as part of my programming class's final project.
+It was primarily designed as a dummy project and wasn't intended for publication or real-world use.

 ## Features
 - Movies and TV shows search - the search functionality utilizes the OMDB API to retrieve movie information based on user queries.